CrystalRae90/MechaCar_Statistical_Analysis/README.md

 The pvalue shown from the model is shown to be 5.35e-11.
 This is much smaller than our assumed significance level of 0.05%.
 Therefore we can state there is enough evidence to reject the null hypothesis.
 This means that the slope our linear model is not zero.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+-Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 Given that the r squared value is over 0.7 and the pvalue is under our significance level, it could be concluded that this is a good predictive model for the MechaCar prototypes.